Mike Guzovsky

 Guzovsky was part of Terror Against Terror (TNT), a militant group organized by Rabbi Meir Kahane's Kach organization.
-He and several other American immigrants stepped up TNT's violence in 1983 arson, beatings, and on March 4, 1984 shooting a bus of Arab workers near Ramallah, wounding six.
+He and several other American immigrants stepped up TNT's violence in 1983 arson, beatings, and on March 4, 1984, shooting a bus of Arab workers near Ramallah, wounding six.
 Guzovsky was charged with four others, one of whom was to testify for the prosecution but fled.
 Guzovsky was acquitted while the others were convicted.
 Guzovsky would continue to serve in leadership roles in Kahane Chai (an offshoot of Kach) and was jailed several times in later violent activism.

-The Anti-Defamation League reported that bu the mid-1990s, Guzovsky was the leader of Kahane Chai (an offshoot of Kach) in the United States, where he demonstrated against Israeli Prime Minister Yitzhak Rabin, and for Baruch Goldstein, who killed 29 Muslims.
+The Anti-Defamation League reported that by the mid-1990s, Guzovsky was the leader of Kahane Chai (an offshoot of Kach) in the United States, where he demonstrated against Israeli Prime Minister Yitzhak Rabin, and for Baruch Goldstein, who killed 29 Muslims.
 When Rabin was assassinated in 1995, Guzovsky stated that "Rabin was bad for Jews" and said of his murderer, Yigal Amir, that "An intelligent man, one like this law student, had to act."

 He has organized peaceful resistance against the dismantlement of settlements.

 In 2005, Guzovsky said in the PBS documentary Israel's Next War: "We have thousands of civilians with the military know-how to instigate a mega-attack against Arabs, unidentified people, like Rabin's assassin, Yigal Amir, who can do such a deed.
 No matter how much the security service and the police harass us, it won't do them any good."

 According to the British Government, Guzovsky is a Jewish militant and is on the list of individuals banned from entering the United Kingdom.